-- 3. Minutes of the November 1, 2024, Board Meeting.
-(Attachment; Recommended Action: Approve). - 4.
+- 4. Minutes of October 25, 2024, Board Meeting.
+(Attachment; Recommended Action: Approve). - 5.
 Monthly Update on WCCTC Activities.
-(Attachment; Information only). - 5.
+(Attachment; Information only). - 6.
 Financial Reports.
-The reports show the Agency's revenues and expenses for October 2024.
-(Attachment; Information only). - 6.
+The reports show the Agency's revenues and expenses for December 2024.
+(Attachment; Information only). - 7.
 Payment of Invoices over \$10,000.
-WCCTC paid invoices in the amounts of \$32,395.96, \$56, 782.61, and \$22,715.65 to Fehr and Peers for consulting services related to the grant-funded Richmond Parkway Transportation Plan.
-WCCTC also disbursed \$42,412 in board-approved funds to the John Swett Unified School District as part of the low income student bus pass program.
-(No Attachment; Information only). - 7.
+WCCTC paid invoices in the amounts of \$32,395.96, \$56, 782.61 and \$22,715.65 to Fehr and Peers for consulting services related to the grant-funded Richmond Parkway Transportation Plan.
+WCCTC also disbursed \$42,412 in board-approved funds to the John Swett School District as part of the low income student bus pass program.
+(No Attachment; Information only). - 8.
 Proposed 2025 Board and TAC Meeting Calendar.
 Board meetings are proposed for the usual fourth Friday of the month, from 8-10 am, and TAC meetings are proposed for the second Thursday of the month, from 9-11 am.
 The regular exceptions to this general rule, in August, November, and December, are shown in the attachment.
-(Attachment; Recommended Action: Approve).
+(Attachment; Recommended Action: Approve). - 9.
+Appointments to the CCTA's Technical Coordinating Committee (TCC). ach Regional Transportation Planning Committee (RTPC) appoints three representatives to the TCC.
+The WCCTC TAC made recommendations to the Board to re-appoint two primary representatives, whose terms will expire in April, and two alternates.
+(Attachment; Recommended Action: Appoint for two-year terms Robert Armijo and Leah Greenblat as WCCTC's TCC representatives and Janney Lockman and John Nemeth as alternates)